Discover Why Taipei is the #1 Place to Learn Chinese This Year

 In fact, it can make it easier – since it is easier to make friends and practice your language this way.

-Taiwan acts as a great bridge between traditional Chinese and modern Western cultures.
+Taipei acts as a great bridge between Chinese and Western cultures.

-If you are looking for a foreigner friendly place to learn Chinese, but still want to experience traditional aspects of Chinese culture, learning Chinese in Taiwan is perfect for you.
+If you are looking for a foreigner-friendly place to learn Chinese, but still want to experience traditional aspects of Chinese culture, learning Chinese in Taipei is perfect for you.

 Everyone Loves It

-It’s true, we challenge you to meet a foreigner who dislikes Taiwan!
+It’s true, we challenge you to meet a foreigner who dislikes Taipei!

-You know you always see those articles “Best place to live in 2023” etc… Taiwan is a regular name on these lists, it’s no coincidence.
+You know you always see those articles “Best place to live in 2025” etc… Taipei is a regular name on these lists, it’s no coincidence.

-We were intrigued then, to see what our students thought of Taipei when we opened LTL Taipei…
+We were intrigued then, to see what our students thought of the city when we opened LTL Taipei…

-No surprises, from the very start our students fell in love with the place.
+No surprise, from the very start our students fell in love with the place.

 In fact, many have extended their stays in Taipei out of sheer love for the city.

-Taipei sells itself with its magnificent night-market scene, it’s wonderful polite people, it’s beautiful cuisine, and diverse scenery.
+Taipei sells itself with its magnificent night market scene, wonderful polite people, delicious cuisine, and diverse scenery.

 Visa Free Travel